SummonerSkies/chirp-check/README.md

 ## Database Planning

-I then wrote down how the relationships would work together, consulting with my tutor Kevin on what would and would not be necessary for each model.
+I started with the knowledge I would have 3 core components to my app: The User, the Checklist and Birds.
+I then wrote down a relationship diagram, exploring how these would work together.
+I also consulting with my Subject Matter Expert tutor Kevin Loughrey on what would and would not be necessary for each model in order to keep it as streamlined as possible.

 ![Planning the Database Entity Relationship Diagram](doc/cc-planning01.png)

 ## UX Design